Gattocrucco/lsqfitgp/docs/userguide/hyper.rst

 with the exponential quadratic kernel, to get an harmonic oscillation with a prior variance less than 1.

 Is there a somewhat clear explanation of this?
-Yes there is!
 In :ref:`kernelexpl`, we said that any kernel can be written as

 .. math::
     k(x, x') = \sum_i h_i(x) h_i(x').